By Libby HallShare Article

 Oyster Consulting (Bermuda) Chairman Receives Lifetime Achievement Award

-Brian R. Hall, OBE, received the Fred Reiss Lifetime Achievement Award at the Bermuda Captive Conference last week.
+Brian R. Hall, OBE, received the Fred Reiss Lifetime Achievement Award at the Bermuda Captive Conference in June, 2018.
 A former director and president of Johnson & Higgins, he is credited with taking the island’s captive insurance industry to global relevance.

 Hall also served as chair of the Bermuda College and the Insurance Advisory Committee (IAC), as founder and trustee advisor of the Bermuda Foundation for Insurance Studies (BFIS), and as founding president of the Bermuda Insurance Management Association (BIMA) during his notable insurance career spanning over four decades on the island.

 “Brian is a true pioneer in the island’s captive insurance industry,” said Conference Chair Mike Parrish, “and his contributions to both insurance and educational organisations in Bermuda have demonstrated his long and sincere commitment to the island and generations of Bermudians who followed him into the industry.
 Much of the success we enjoy as a sector today can be attributed to Bermuda-based entities he led and inspired.”